Do you have a workshop you would like to give at Open FSharp?

 group of attendees a chance to learn and practice first hand a specific topic.

 Deep dive: People have a basic knowledge of F# and want to dive into a specific topic for a full day workshop.

 Taster: They are not that familiar yet with the topic, but they want a taste of what can be done with it.

 Workshop registration will be separate from the main conference.
-Deep Dives or 2 Tasters will cost $375, a single Taster $225.
+Tickets will cost $425.

 Workshop profits will be split equally between the instructor and the conference organization.
 In other words, for each workshop, half of what is left after the venue, food and various costs are paid for will go to the speaker, the rest being invested in the conference organization.
 This will be entirely independent from travel support.

 If too few people register for a workshop (around 6 attendees), we reserve the right to cancel the workshop, rather than run it at a loss.
 We will do our best to make that decision as early as possible, likely around mid July.